gjolleyrogers/gjolleyrogers.github.io/content/blog/_index.md

 sidebar:
   title: Blog
   description: |
-    <i class="fas fa-edit"></i>  I  write to develop ideas   on topics I judge to be noteworthy.<br>
-    These are, of course, me thinking aloud.
-And more like a diary than formal pieces. <br>
-    So I make no guarantees about completeness or truth... that is the end goal but I may not get there anytime soon.
+    <i class="fas fa-edit"></i> This blog is part of my writing practice.
+I am thinking aloud.
+It will be brief, raw, and incomplete.
+There will be occasional typos.
+I make no guarantees about completeness or truth... that is the end goal, but I may not get there anytime soon.

   author: "Garry Jolley-Rogers"
   text_link_label: Subscribe via RSS